lmc2179/lmc2179.github.io/drafts/decisions.md

 Note that in the above example we calculate the out-of-sample confusion matrix `cm`, and estimate the average out-of-sample payoff as `np.sum(cm * payoff) / np.sum(cm)`.
 We could also use this as a metric for model selection, letting us directly select the model that makes the best decisions on average.

-# Where do the numbers in the payoff matrix come from?
-What if I don't know the

-These are decisions about your priorities, they don't come from the data set

-You should probably do a sensitivity analysis

-Maybe in some cases you can determine them experimentally

-Or maybe you could build a heterogeneous treatment effect model to estimate the likely outcomes of treating an individual

 # When _is_ the optimal threshold $y_* = \frac{1}{2}?$

 In the cancer example above, we may think it's more likely than not that the patient is healthy, yet still refer them for testing.
 Because the cost of a false negative is so large, the optimal behavior is to act conservatively, recommending testing in all but the most clear-cut cases.